Trapping License Information

 |* A trapping license is also required.|

 When applying for any Maine trapping license (except a junior license), proof of having successfully completed a state-approved trapper education course is required or proof of having held an adult trapping license (in Maine or in some other state, province or country) at some time since 1978.
 See Outdoor Safety Courses.

-Children under 10 years of age are allowed to trap all legal species, except bear, without a license but must be accompanied at all times by an adult supervisor.
-Children over 10 years of age and under 16 years of age who hold a junior trapping license must be accompanied, unless they have successfully completed a trapper education course.
+Children under 10 years of age are allowed to trap all legal species, except black bear, without a license but must be accompanied at all times by an apprentice trapper supervisor.
+Children over 10 years of age and under 16 years of age who hold a junior trapping license must be accompanied by an apprentice trapper supervisor unless they have successfully completed a trapper education course.
 The person who accompanies a youth trapper is responsible for any violations committed by this trapper.

 Do you need to take an outdoor safety course to obtain your license for firearms, archery, crossbow, or trapping?